 Dangers of Do-it-Yourself Garage Door Repairs

 In New Brighton, MN we had a customer that had their Garage Door Cable Break in the morning when they were on the way to drop their kids off at day care.
 Often times this is a very inconvenient problem because you can never predict when a cable is going to break but unfortunately it is one of those things that will eventually break.
 This is where it is important to have a professional handle the repair because of the amount of tension that is put on these cables and if one snaps or pops off within the vicinity of any body parts it can actually cut in to your skin.
 For the customer in New Brighton, MN we were able to arrive at their residence on the same day within only a few hours and make the repair.
-Don’t let a Broken Garage Door Cable stop your day and make sure you call Garage Door Repair Company for guaranteed Same Day Service.
+Don’t let a Broken Garage Door Cable stop your day and make sure you call Rise & Shine Garage Doors for guaranteed Same Day Service.

 Causes of Broken Garage Door Cables

 There are a few different ways you can avoid the inconvenience of a Broken Garage Door Cable.
 Maintaining the door, lubricating moving parts, or even having it replaced every few years.
 We also do have some thicker gauge cables that can be used to last longer than the standard cables.
 Here are a few other things that can be checked and maintained to avoid Garage Door Cable snapping:

 - Check your Bottom Brackets for Rust

 - Check your Bottom Seal for wear and tear or leaks

 - Make Sure your Aluminum Retainer isn’t Bent or Broken

 - Inspect where the Cables are attached to the Brackets